London Gliding Club

 Until a pilot has an airspace rating he will be confined to the default airspace.
 This will be explained in detail during instruction to fly or by site check if the pilot is already suitably qualified.
 As a reminder this airspace can be described as:

-This airspace is available to all airspace rated pilots during any daytime hours that LTCC have been informed of our intention to use the airspace.
+This airspace is available to all airspace rated pilots during any daytime hours that LTCC have been informed of our intention to use the airspace with the exception of the Spin Training Area.
 As a reminder this airspace can be described as:

-The use of 26 airspace is only possible when a trained tower controller is available and Luton are on runway 26 operation.
-The tower controller can allow or deny access to the 26 airspace and operates with the authority of the CFI.
-He must keep the mobile LTCC phone with him at all times as this is the means by which LTCC will inform us of a change of operating conditions at Luton.
-If the 26 airspace is closed then the phone may be returned to the club office but must be placed in the control of a member of staff.
-Leaving it on a desk is not sufficient.
+The use of 25 airspace is only possible when a trained tower controller is available and Luton are on runway 25 operation.
+The tower controller can allow or deny access to the 25 airspace and operates with the authority of the CFI.
+He must keep the LTCC phone with him at all times as this is the means by which LTCC will inform us of a change of operating conditions at Luton.

 Any aircraft or glider operated from Dunstable which is transponder equipped must be operated within the terms of the relevant legislation in place at the time.
 Presently within the terms of the Luton LOA the transponder must be set to a code of 7010 whilst within the Luton Zone.
 This code is recognised by Luton as a local operator’s code which does not require communication with the controllers of the airspace.
 Any aircraft entering the zone displaying any other code and not in verbal contact with the controllers will be seen as airspace infringement and it is current policy for the CAA to prosecute offenders.
 Entering the Luton Zone when the airspace is NOT delegated to LGC is also an infringement regardless of transponder code.
 The Club will assist the authorities in anyway required to identify offenders in order to protect its relationship with NATS and the CAA.